bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 		Example:	<alias  alias="productService"  name="myProductService"  />  <bean  id="myProductService"  class="com.mycompany.core.service.impl.MyProductServiceImpl"  parent="defaultProductService">  <property  name="myProductDao"  ref="myProductDao"  />  </bean>

 ### Initialization Update
-When performing initialization and updates, it
+When performing initialization and updates, it's very important to ensure that no errors are encountered.
+All errors should be fixed

+It is also important that after an initialization or update, there should be no need to re-configure the system from the backoffice as that reflects
 ### Core and Sample Data Management
 Almost all non-trivial solutions have some core data that all functionality depends on.
 This is data that is usually known at the onset of a project.
 Examples of this data are user roles, permissions, product categories, product catalogs and titles among many other examples.